 5. There was no talk of watches.
 None.

 Sure, the watches were there (and you’ll be pleased to know I took the chance to take a good look at the BB Chrono, which I still can’t land an opinion on) but General Manager of Tudor, Patrick Boutellier, barely gave them a sideways glance in his speech, which was more about Tudor’s growth as a brand in recent years, its burgeoning singular identity, the way it’s been embraced by Australian watch lovers (you guys, basically), and the similarities in attitude Tudor has to the curators of MONA, who think boundaries are for pushing.
 He did mention the chronograph movement and the millions of dollars of R&D that went into its creation.

 The last word should go to MONA curator Jarrod Rawlins: “Don’t give the people what they want, because they don’t know what they want until you give it to them,” was his mantra, which recurred throughout his speech.
 No matter how you look at it, Tudor are doing some pretty daring things in 2017 – a mainstream ambassador poached from a competitor, the very same one they are collaborating with on a couple of movements, and an evolution of the collection into luxe and precious metals.
 And now, a luxury watch event that was more like a drunk dream.
-And not a yacht or a harbour cruise in sight.
+And not a watch-brand papered super-yacht in sight.
 Now that’s daring.